diogomatoschaves/stratestic/README.md

 <a name="optimization"></a>
 ### Optimization

+<a name="brute-force"></a>
+#### Brute Force

-Both the iterative or vectorized backtester provide an optimization API that allows to
-find the combination of parameters that best performs in a backtest, optimizing for a specific metric.
+Both the iterative and vectorized backtesters offer an optimization API, enabling the discovery of parameter combinations that yield optimal performance in a backtest, with optimization focused on a specific metric.

 The options for optimization metrics are: `Return`, `Sharpe Ratio`, `Calmar Ratio`, `Sortino Ratio`, `Win Rate`, `Profit Factor`, `System Quality Number`, `Expectancy`, `Volatility`, `Maximum Drawdown`, `Average Drawdown`, `Maximum Drawdown Duration`, `Average Drawdown Duration`.
 The default is `Return`.

+The default optimization algorithm is brute force, entailing an analysis of all possible cases.
-Below is an example of how to achieve this.
+Below is an example demonstrating how to utilize this API:

 ```python
 from stratestic.backtesting import IterativeBacktester